The Sienna Academy

 Contact

-Whatever is happening on an emotional and soul level will impact on the physical body.
+Whatever is happening on an emotional and soul level will impact on the physical body; if not addressed, physical manifestations of illness will result.
 Long term healing is likely to be more effective if the underlying emotional issues are addressed.

 To make a booking please contact Sally Martin [click here].